 This is one of my pet peeves.
 Hidden rows and columns cause so many problems for Excel users.
 In my opinion, they should be avoided at all costs.

 Look at the screenshot above.
 The formula in Cell B5 is:

 Is this result correct?
-Actually, yes.
-But the hidden rows make the result look wrong.
-The hidden row contains an additional value, as we can see when we unhide row 3.
+Actually, Yes.
+But the hidden row make the result look wrong.
+This is because the hidden row contains an additional value, as we can see when we unhide row 3.

-If we want a calculation that excludes hidden cells, then we should consider using the AGGREGATE function.
+If we want a calculation that excludes hidden cells, we should consider using the AGGREGATE or SUBTOTAL function.

-So, they are the most likely reasons why we find Excel formula not calculating as expected.
-I hope these techniques have helped to solve your problem.
-They should cover the most likely issues.
+In this post we have given you the most likely reasons we find Excel formulas not calculating as expected.
+I trust these 14 techniques have helped to solve your problem.

 If you’ve found any other simple issues which cause incorrect calculations, please add them in the comments below.